 As shown in the table the three modes Boot Mode, Test Mode and Mifare Mode are submodes of the so-called Super System Mode.
-These three modes are not available for the Smartcard Embedded Software developer, they are reserved for the three software components that belong to the TOE (refer to the beginning of section 2.1).
-The mapping
+These three modes are not available for the Smartcard Embedded Software developer, they are reserved for the three software

 Available for the developer of the Smartcard Embedded Software are the System Mode and the User Mode.
 The System Mode provides unlimited access to the hardware components.
 In the User Mode the access is restricted to the CPU and specific Special Function Registers.
 Access rights to hardware components for User Mode software can be granted by software running in System Mode.
 The on-chip hardware components are controlled by the Smartcard Embedded Software via Special Function Registers.
 These registers are correlated to the activities of the CPU, the memory management unit, interrupt control, I/O configuration, EEPROM, timers, UART, contact-less interface and the co-processors.
-The communication with the P5CD040V0B can be performed through an UART, the direct usage of the I/O port or the contact-less interface unit (CIU).
-The P5CD040V0B provides two different types of interrupts: (i) exception interrupts, called "exception" in the following and (ii) event interrupts, called "interrupts" in the following.
+The communication with the P5CD144V0B can be performed through an UART or the direct usage of the I/O ports for the contact interface, the contact-less communication is done with the contact-less interface unit (CIU), however the major configuration P5CD144V0B is compatible with MIFARE and ISO 14443 and the configuration P5CN144V0B is compatible with Near Field Communication.
+The P5CD144V0B provides two different types of interrupts: (i) exception interrupts, called "exception" in the following and (ii) event interrupts, called "interrupts" in the following.
 These interrupts force the jump to specific fixed vector addresses in the ROM.
 Every different interrupt can therefore be controlled and guided by a specific part of Smartcard Embedded Software.
 In conjunction with the jump to a specific fixed vector address the hardware always enables a pre-defined CPU mode, either the System Mode or the User Mode.
 In addition the TOE provides 8 so-called configuration vectors (CVEC) and 32 system call vectors (SVEC), of which the configuration vectors force the Mifare Mode and the system call vectors the System Mode.
 These vectors have to be explicitly called by the Smartcard Embedded Software.
 Special on-chip hardware protects and separates every mode, especially the Boot Mode and Test Mode, from each other.

-The device includes ROM (224 kByte), RAM (6144 Byte) and EEPROM (40 kByte) memory.
+The device includes ROM (224 kByte), RAM (6144 Byte) and EEPROM (144 kByte) memory.
 The access control is enforced for all three memory types by a memory management unit (MMU).
 The memory management unit partitions every memory in two parts: The ROM is split in 200 kByte Application-ROM and 24 kByte Test-ROM.
 The EEPROM is split depending on the configuration, 128 Bytes are always reserved for the manufacturer and either 0, 1 or 4 kBytes are additionally reserved for the MIFARE Operating System.
 The RAM is also split depending on the configuration, either 0 and 6144 or 128 and 6016 Bytes size.
 Note that the ROM size is displayed as 200 kByte in the block diagram (Fig 1) because only 200 kBytes are available for the Smartcard Embedded Software.
-In addition to the split configuration the total available size of the memories is different for the configurations, refer to section 2.2.